Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 You must try… the 4 c’s

-Le Havre may not have a unique food specialty, but it is firmly in Normandy, known for the must-try “4 C’s” − cheese, cream, cider and calvados.
+Le Havre may not have a unique food specialty, but sits firmly in Normandy, known for the must-try “4 C’s” − cheese, cream, cider, and calvados.
 You will find dishes made with one or more of these ingredients at most traditional French restaurants in the city.

 You can’t miss… St. Joseph Church

-With its octagonal spire rising 107 metres into the sky, it is the dominant structure on Le Havre’s skyline.
-Although the church appears austere from the outside, it will delight you inside when the light shines through thousands stained glass panels and reflects on the walls like a kaleidoscope.
+This modern church (built between 1945 and 1964) is a refreshing sight after so many French Gothic and Romesque cathedrals!
+With its octagonal spire rising 107 meters (350 ft) into the sky, it is the dominant structure on Le Havre’s skyline.
+Although the church appears austere from the outside, it will delight you inside when the light shines through its thousands stained glass panels and reflects on the walls like a kaleidoscope.

 Click here to book a hotel in Le Havre